Dean Huijsen: Real Madrid

 On 17 May 2025, La Liga club Real Madrid announced the signing of Huijsen, with the player joining Los Blancos on a contract until July 2030.
 The deal was worth £50 million (€59.5 million), with Madrid triggering his release clause.
 He was officially presented as a Real Madrid player on 9 June, receiving the number 24 shirt.

 Huijsen made his debut for the club at the 2025 FIFA Club World Cup in a group stage match against Al-Hilal on 18 June, which resulted in a 1–1 draw.
 He made his La Liga debut for Madrid on 19 August 2025, in a 1–0 victory over Osasuna.

+In February 2026, Huijsen faced allegations of racism after he reposted an image on Instagram containing derogatory comments mocking the eye shape of Asian people.
+Real Madrid published an apology attributed to the player on the club's official Weibo account.

 International career

 Netherlands

-Huijsen has represented the Netherlands at various youth international levels, having played for the under-17 and under-18 national teams.
+Huijsen represented the Netherlands at various youth international levels, playing for the under-17 and under-19 national teams.

-In May 2022, Huijsen was included in the Dutch under-17 squad that took part in the UEFA European Under-17 Championship in Israel, where he scored two penalties in the group stage matches against France and Poland, as Oranje eventually finished as runners-up after losing to France itself in the final.
+In May 2022, Huijsen was included in the Dutch under-17 squad that took part in the UEFA European Under-17 Championship in Israel, where he scored two penalties in the group stage matches against France and Poland, as Oranje eventually finished as runners-up after losing to France in the final.

 Spain

-On 15 March 2024, Huijsen was called up by the Spain national under-21 team to play the 2025 UEFA European Under-21 Championship qualification Group B match against Belgium twelve months later.
-On 17 March 2025, he was called up by the senior side for the Nations League quarter-finals against the Netherlands.
+On 15 March 2024, Huijsen was called up by the Spain national under-21 team to play the 2025 UEFA European Under-21 Championship qualification Group B match against Belgium. twelve months later, On 17 March 2025, he was called up by the senior side for the Nations League quarter-finals against the Netherlands.
 He was covering Iñigo Martínez's absence due to injury and made his debut coming on in the 41st minute, replacing Pau Cubarsí.
 The match ended 2–2, Huijsen was one of Spain's best players and received a hostile reception from home fans in the Stadion Feijenoord for switching nations in order to play for Spain.
-He called his debut a "dream."
+He called his debut a "dream".
 Huijsen started the second leg and was praised for an assist in additional extra time which Lamine Yamal scored from.
+He was left out of the Spain squad that won the 2026 FIFA World Cup.